Blog

 McHenry County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 18 and first fall frost is October 20.

-McHenry County County sits in USDA Zone 5b.
+McHenry County sits in USDA Zone 5b.
 Phlox grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Phlox grow in McHenry County County's climate?
+Can Phlox grow in McHenry County's climate?

 🌱